Have you ever asked the question “Why are driving tests at such odd times?”.

 The full story of why driving tests are at odd times

-The show me tell me element of the driving test was added in 2003.
-Until December 2017 this involved the pupil answering two questions at the start of driving test.
+Until December 2017 the show me tell me part of the test involved the pupil answering two questions at the start of driving test.

 One question would be to tell them something such as: “Tell me how you’d know if there was a problem with the power steering before starting a journey.”.